 - alpha hydroxy acids.

-2. A moisturizing cream with squalane, glycerine and possibly an AHA (glycolic acid) and my favorites are Daily Moisturizing Face Cream for Oily to Normal Skin and Glycolix Elite Face Cream with 15% glycolic acid
+A moisturizing cream with squalane, glycerine such as my Daily Face Cream for Oily to Normal Skin.

 - Repeated contact with harsh soaps (for sensitive skin this can include products with the sodium laurel sulfate family of ingredients) or harsh chemicals (like rubbing alcohol or household cleaners).